 Metformin does have robust data for diabetes prevention.
 The DPP trial showed metformin reduced the risk of developing type 2 diabetes by 31% in high-risk adults.
 This prevention benefit, combined with its weight-neutral-to-modest-weight-loss profile, excellent safety record, and extremely low cost, makes metformin a valuable tool — but primarily for glucose management and diabetes prevention rather than significant weight reduction.

 Metformin causes GI issues that typically resolve quickly and costs pennies per day.
-GLP-1 medications have more pronounced nausea and GI effects during dose escalation but offer dramatically superior weight loss.
+GLP-1 medications have more pronounced nausea and GI effects during dose escalation but are purpose-built for weight management.

 Both medication classes cause gastrointestinal side effects, but the overall safety profiles differ in important ways that influence clinical decision-making.